Configuring a fine-tune run

 Run both

 Press play on both modules.
-They run in parallel up to your plan's concurrency limit.
+They run in parallel, bounded by your credit balance rather than by a plan limit.
 See Parallel runs.

 The Run panel labels each run with its module name, so name them clearly before duplicating.